-Women cannot be forced to work for six weeks before and six weeks after delivery of a baby.
-Six weeks after delivery, the woman may take six months leave without pay (Article 70 of the Labor Code).
+Furthermore, Article 5 Paragraph 3 indicates that a worker cannot be treated differently or dissmissed due to pregnancy or gender.
+Maternity leave has also been increased with the new Labor Code.
+Women cannot be forced to work for eight weeks before and eight weeks after delivery of a baby.
+Eight weeks after delivery, the woman may take up to six months leave without pay (Article 74 of the Labor Code).